atet/raspberrypi/README.md

 pi@raspberrypi:~ $ _
 ```

+* If this error keeps occuring, the update servers may be having issues; try again later
+* **This command must run successfully before continuing this tutorial**

 ### 4.2.
 Update to latest version

 * Copy and paste the entire multi-line command after the "`$`" and press ENTER:
-   * It's best practice to run "`sudo apt-get update`" before installing anything new to confirm you will download the latest versions
+   * It's best practice to re-run "`sudo apt-get update`" everytime you're about to install anything new
-   * Coffee break #3: This will take 10+ mins. and you don't need to babysit this
+   * Coffee break #3: This will take ~20 mins. and you don't need to babysit this

 ```
 $ sudo apt-get update && \